7 Types of Refrigerator Compressors and How They Work

 Here are some disadvantages of the Screw Compressor:

-• High Cost: More expensive than other types due to its complex design.
+• High Cost: More expensive than home-use compressors

 Real-Life Example

-Now we will discuss the scroll compressor, how it works, and what its advantages and disadvantages are.
-Let’s know everything in detail.
+Now we will discuss the Centrifugal Compressor, how it works, and where it is mainly used.
+Let’s understand it in simple words.

 How It Works